Section 179 Tax Deduction By Vehicle Weight Over 6,000 Pounds

 Which GMC trucks qualify for the Section 179 deduction?

-The GMC Sierra 2500 and 3500 are some trucks that qualify for Section 179 tax deductions.
+The GMC Sierra 2500 and 3500 are some pickups that achieve the Section 179 truck weight requirements.
 Certain trims for GMC Sierra 1500 vehicles are also eligible, depending on their GVWR – some are over 6,000 pounds, and some aren't.
-If you choose a GMC Sierra HD 2500 or 3500, it will likely qualify for the deduction as well.
-Contact us for an exhaustive list of qualifying business trucks.
+If you choose a GMC Sierra HD 2500 or 3500, it will almost certainly be approved for the deduction.
+Contact us for an exhaustive list of accepted business trucks.

 Do leased or financed GMC trucks qualify?